BrianDouglasIE/BrianDouglasIE.github.io/posts/add-if-not-exists-to-your-migrations.md

 ## The Solution

 Well that's annoying right? one solution would be to rollback the migration or delete the correct row in our `migrations` table.
-But we can prevent this problem from ever happening in the first place.
-We simply add `CREATE TABLE IF NOT EXISTS` to our migration.
+But we can prevent this problem from ever happening in the first place by adding `CREATE TABLE IF NOT EXISTS` to our migration.
 It now looks like this.

 ```sql
 CREATE TABLE IF NOT EXISTS tickets (